-A: I’ve got kind of a unique situation because my teammate started orientation a week behind me, so I didn’t get too many heavy miles until just now because I was waiting on him.
+A: I’ve got kind of a unique situation because my teammate started training behind me, so I didn’t get too many heavy miles until just now because I was waiting on him.
 As far as loads, they’ve been real simple – nothing too hard yet.
 The hardest thing to remember is to send in the messages!
 You’ve got all these messages to send at certain times of day and you have to memorize when they need to be done.
 Like I said though, it’s been easy.
 Nothing too hard – follow directions, go where you need to go.
 Most loads are drop-and-hook so you just drop your trailer there, hook up to another, and hop on out of there.
 It’s all how you perceive it, really.

 Q: Your teammate – did you know him prior to school?